Fear of Being Sick Therapy & Counselling

 Fortunately, there are a number of ways of helping those with the fear of being sick with the most effective forms of therapy being those based on an understanding that this fear is largely ‘created’ through the adoption of catastrophic thinking styles and a low sense of ‘agency’ (a feeling that it can’t be solved) that leads to feeling powerless about the phobia.

-Many people do not really understand or have a great deal of sympathy for people who suffer with the Fear of Being Sick as it may not be something they personally experience, however, for the person suffering emetophobia, the stress and anxiety that they experience is real and not imagined.
-In fact, for the sufferer, the object or situation that triggers the phobia seems like a sensible thing to avoid!
+Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Being Sick as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.

 Fear of Being Sick Symptoms